Andrew Montgomery: After Geneva

 Following the band's split, Montgomery moved to New York City, where he met and began collaborating with a number of musicians, including Steve Slingeneyer of Soulwax, and Ben Ellis of Serafin and Catherine Wheel.
 His most notable collaboration at this time was with experimental composer Ben Neill, and he featured heavily on Neill's 2002 album Automotive.
 Montgomery later accompanied Neill on his tour of the US.
 He also engaged in a collaboration with Overseer, culminating in a contribution to his 2003 album Wreckage.

 Montgomery moved permanently back to UK in 2003, and formed a London-based band called Amityville with guitarist Stuart Peck, Ben Ellis and drummer David Bevis.
 The band's only release was a limited edition EP, Pacific Radio Fire, in 2004.

 Solo return

 Montgomery announced in July 2014 that his début solo album, "Ruled By Dreams" would receive a worldwide release on 5 October 2014, supported with a UK tour.
-The album is slated to feature Suede guitarist Richard Oakes, Norwegian singer Kate Havnevik and was produced and co-written with Alison Moyet collaborator Sean McGhee.
+The album was slated to feature Suede guitarist Richard Oakes, Norwegian singer Kate Havnevik and would be produced and co-written with Alison Moyet collaborator Sean McGhee.